nwisbeta/github.io/README_GitHubPages_tools_requirements.md

 ## Open source comments and corrections

 On the nwis.github.io pages, each page includes an 'Edit Me' button.
-The button links to the nwisbeta.github.io repository.
+The button links to a 'reviews_feedback' branch on the nwisbeta.github.io repository.

 Editing files requires a GitHub account.

+See [Commenting on files](https://idratherbewriting.com/documentation-theme-jekyll/mydoc_commenting_on_files.html) in the Jekyll template documentation.

-GitHub account holders who attempt to edit create a fork of the site, in their *own* accounts.
+As the site runs on an open-source repository, any GitHub account holder can also fork a copy of the site, in their *own* accounts.
 They can add comments or corrections to the text, commit them, and send a pull request.
 The pull request appears in the nwisbeta repository.

 Only collaborators with admin permissions on the nwisbeta repository can approve pull requests (ie publish changes).